Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Discussion

-In the context of a scenario where the extended stellar population of IC\,10 traces its hierarchical assembly history, the inferred properties provide an opportunity to confront with the predictions from $N$-body simulations of dwarf galaxies in a $\Lambda$CDM cosmological framework.
+Assuming that the extended stellar population of IC\,10 traces its hierarchical assembly history, the inferred properties provide an opportunity to confront with the predictions from $N$-body simulations of dwarf galaxies in a $\Lambda$CDM cosmological framework.
 According to simulations, the typical stellar mass fraction accreted by an IC\,10 mass-like galaxy is below 10\%, although this fraction can be as high as 100\% in some cases \citep[e.g.][]{Deason2022,Tau2025,Cooper2025}.
-The accreted stars are expected to be mostly centrally concentrated, with only a small fraction of them being observable as an extended stellar halo beyond the transition radius, defined as the radius where the ex-situ component dominates over the in-situ one \citep{Cooper2025,Celiz2025}.
-In the \cite{Cooper2025} simulations, the transition radius for an IC\,10-like galaxy occurs at values below 10\,kpc, consistent with the radius of $\sim$\,5\,kpc where our profile starts to deviate from the one-component Sérsic model.
-Assuming that the second, more extended component in our fit is entirely due to accreted stars, we would end up with an ex-situ fraction of $\sim$\,13--26\%, (where the large range reflects the uncertainty in the background and foreground contamination to the star count profile), larger than what typically predicted by the simulations.
-On the other hand, \cite{Tau2025} argue that, for galaxies with the mass of IC\,10, the outer stellar haloes are largely dominated by in-situ material formed in the inner regions of the galaxies and subsequently ejected into the outskirts during interactions and merger events with satellite galaxies.
-In this scenario, the stellar mass accreted by IC\,10 could be lower than what inferred from the fit to the extended component.
+The accreted stars are expected to be mostly centrally concentrated, with only a small fraction of them being observable as an extended stellar halo beyond the transition radius, defined as the radius beyond which the ex situ component dominates over the in situ one \citep{Cooper2025,Celiz2025}.
+In the \cite{Cooper2025} simulations, the transition radius for an IC\,10-mass galaxy occurs at values below 10\,kpc, consistent with the radius of $\sim$\,5\,kpc where our profile starts to deviate from the one-component Sérsic model.
+Assuming that the second, more extended component in our fit is entirely due to accreted stars, we would end up with an ex situ fraction of $\sim$\,13--26\%, (where the large range reflects the uncertainty in the background and foreground contamination to the star count profile), larger than what typically predicted by the simulations.
+On the other hand, \cite{Tau2025} argue that, for galaxies with the mass of IC\,10, the outer stellar haloes are largely dominated by in situ material formed in the inner regions of the galaxies and subsequently ejected into the outskirts during interactions and merger events with satellite galaxies.
+In this scenario, the stellar mass accreted by IC\,10 could be lower than what is inferred from the fit to the extended component.